BBVAEngineering/ember-route-promise-chain/README.md

 });
 ```

+Both hooks are executed when the transition finishes.
+On leaving routes, `onExit` hooks are executed, and on entering routes `onEnter` hooks are executed.

 ![Example 1](dots/example_1.png)

-Also, you can setup conditions for you hook to execute.
-Every condition is evaluated just before `promise` is executed.
+Also, you can setup conditions for your hook to execute.
+Every condition is evaluated just before `promise` is executed, if the condition returns `false`, `promise` won't be executed.

 ```javascript
 export default Ember.Route.extend({